Tanha or Craving in Buddhism

 "Thought directed at forms...
 Thought directed at sounds...
 Thought directed at smells...
 Thought directed at tastes...
 Thought directed at tactile sensations...
 Thought directed at ideas...

 "Evaluation of forms...
 Evaluation of sounds...
 Evaluation of smells...
 Evaluation of tastes...
 Evaluation of tactile sensations...
-Evaluation of ideas is endearing & alluring in terms of the world.
+Evaluation of ideas is endearing and alluring in terms of the world.
 That is where this craving, when arising, arises.
 That is where, when dwelling, it dwells.

 — Digha Nikaya 22